timothyatkinson/P-GP-2/README.md

 ## Installation

-Superusers install GP 2 as follows:
+Superusers install P-GP 2 as follows:

 1. Run `./configure` from the top-level directory to generate `config.h` and `Makefile`.